Eastern Mediterranean conifer–sclerophyllous–broadleaf forests: Climate

 The ecoregion has a Mediterranean climate, with a mild, rainy winter and hot dry summer.
 Rainfall varies across the ecoregion.
 It is generally higher on coastal-facing slopes, ranging from 1,000-1,250 mm annually near Antalya to 650-850 mm in Mersin, Adana, Iskendurun, and coastal Syria and Lebanon.
-Rainfall is lowest in the eastern and southernmost parts of the ecoregion, with less than 450 mm annually in eastern Anatolia, the interior of Syria, southern Israel and Palestine, and the Jordanian Highlands.
+Rainfall is lowest in the eastern and southernmost parts of the ecoregion, with less than 450 mm annually in eastern Anatolia, the interior of Syria, southern Israel and Palestine, and the Jordanian Highlands. and in Saudi Arabia features a dual weather system with summers receiving monsoon rain with significant inter-annual variation with some years receiving little to none.